pavkriz/hacking-knx-h8i8o/README.md

 Warning: Original firmware will be erased.
 There is no way back.

-The following script was tested in Linux.
+The following [script](h8i8o-swd-loop.sh) was tested in Linux.
+Make sure the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.htm) is installed in ~/STMicroelectronics/STM32Cube/STM32CubeProgrammer (see path in the [script](h8i8o-swd-loop.sh))

 1. Download [h8i8o-swd-loop.sh](h8i8o-swd-loop.sh) script and [firmware-blink.bin](firmware-blink.bin) firmware.

 2. Run the script in your terminal `./h8i8o-swd-loop.sh` (may require adding executable attribute by `chmod +x h8i8o-swd-loop.sh` before).
 The script loops and tries to connect to H8I8O via the ST-Link.

 3. Connect ST-Link probe clone to H8I8O:  the 4 pins marked D, C, G and V are SWDIO, SWDCLK, GND and +3.3V.
 I use male-female dupont wires.
 Cheap ST-Link clones work here well, we appreciate they provide +3.3V output (not sure the original ST-Link does that).
 Ones you connect the board, the running script will succeed and will erase and flash the testing "blink" firmware.
 You may try disconnecting +3.3V and connecting again while script is running in case the script won't "catch".

+4. Now the H8I8O KNX device is running blink firmware, ie. blinking the built-in LED.
+The SWD is enabled and so the device is ready to be flashed and debugged by any supported tool.

 ## Related files